playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 ## React

-To store a variable's state in a React function component without triggering a re-render, we can use an `useRef` hook to store our `setTimeout` return without triggering a re-render:
+To store a variable's state in a React function component without triggering a re-render, we can use a `useRef` hook to store our `setTimeout` return without triggering a re-render:

 ```jsx {0,5,8-11}
 import { useState, useRef, useEffect } from "react";